fsharp/fsharp.org/use/windows/index.md

 ### Option 4: Run already compiled F# code on servers

 Compiled F# code depends on the FSharp.Core.dll assembly.
-This file is not part of a standard .NET installation, so in order to execute applications written in F# on servers (or other machines without developer tools), it must be installed or bundles with your application.
+This file is not part of a standard .NET installation, so in order to execute applications written in F# on servers (or other machines without developer tools), it must be installed or bundled with your application.
 The recommended procedure is to bundle this component with your final application.

 The *Visual F# Tools* downloads from Microsoft installs FSharp.Core.dll into GAC, as well as the command-line tools *fsc* (the F# compiler) and *fsi* (F# Interactive).